jygjyg123/Voyagers/README.md

 - As a user, I want to view the travel website's contact information.
 - As a user, I want to see previous trips photos.
 - As a user, I want to see the travel website's partners.
 - As a user, I want to have a user dashboard that contains my information and resume so that other users can take a look.

+Milestone 2
 - As a user, I want to be able to edit my profile and personal information.
 - As a user, I want to save my results from the survey preference quiz.
 - As a user, I want to view the details of a tour package.